About

 Since Fund the People began, we’ve laid the groundwork for a transformation of the field changes through the following deliverables:

-Fund the People was launched by Rusty Stahl in 2014 with support from The Kresge Foundation, well before the Great Resignation made recruitment, burnout, and retention a more visible crisis in the sector.
-Our launch took place after nearly two years of research and development (R&D) supported by a residency at NYU Wagner School of Public Service and a Tides Fellowship.
-This R&D period was during Fall 2012 - Summer 2014.
-The impetus to begin R&D, in turn, was inspired by Generating Change, a research and framing effort led by Rusty at Emerging Practitioners in Philanthropy (EPIP) in partnership with Putnam Consulting.
-Further, our work was inspired by participation in the Obama Administration's 2011 White House Forum on Nonprofit Leadership, and the Nonprofit Workforce Coalition that led to the Forum.
+We were founded in 2014 with support from The Kresge Foundation.
+Since then, multiple crises have made sustainable staffing the #1 issue facing nonprofits.
+Our launch took place after nearly two years of research and development at NYU's Wagner School of Public Service.
+Our work was inspired by Generating Change, a research effort at Emerging Practitioners in Philanthropy (EPIP) in partnership with Putnam Consulting.
+Further, we were inspired by participation in a 2011 White House Forum on Nonprofit Leadership, and through participation in the Nonprofit Workforce Coalition that led to the Forum.

 Headquarters